QafooLabs/TestingKatas/README.md

 5. Repeat from 1) until all requirements are fulfilled

-You can optionally foolow these additional rules:
+You can optionally follow these additional rules:

 ## Baby steps